IlyaGusev/rulm/self_instruct/README.md

 ## Training
 Steps:
-* Install a version of transformers, peft and bitsandbytes for requirements.txt
+* Install a version of transformers, peft and bitsandbytes from requirements.txt
 * Prepare your data as two JSONL files, with three fields: "instruction", "input", "output"
 * Download some base model, for example, huggyllama/llama-7b
 * Fix pad, bos, eos tokens everywhere.
 And also a name of the tokenizer